outworkers/phantom/README.md

 All partial select queries will return Tuples and are therefore limited to 22 fields.
 We haven't yet bothered to add more than 10 fields in the select, but you can always do a Pull Request.
-The file you are looking for is [here](https://github.com/newzly/com.websudos.phantom/blob/develop/com.websudos.phantom-dsl/src/main/scala/com/newzly/com.websudos.phantom/SelectTable.scala).
+The file you are looking for is [here](https://github.com/websudosuk/phantom/blob/develop/phantom-dsl/src/main/scala/com/websudos/phantom/SelectTable.scala).
-The 22 field limitation will change in Scala 2.11 and com.websudos.phantom will be updated once cross version compilation is enabled.
+The 22 field limitation will change in Scala 2.11 and phantom will be updated once cross version compilation is enabled.

 ```scala
   def getNameById(id: UUID): Future[Option[String]] = {